MyraReeves/Seaside_Sweets/README.md

 # 🪸 Seaside Sweets 🐟

-This is a personal expansion of a previous school assignment.
+This is an ongoing personal expansion project inspired by a 2023 school assignment.
 The original Javascript homework had been a single page of mock sales data designed to integrate objects literals, constructor functions, tables, and forms.
-I decided to expand the mock website into multiple pages to gain further practice with JavaScript and CSS.
+I decided to expand the mock website into multiple pages to gain further practice using JavaScript and CSS.

 ## Languages Used: